d-sch/ws-minecraft-bedrock-server/README.md

 # ws-bedrock-server

-Start a Minecraft server (bedrock version) and access server console via websocket using a HTML page.
+Start a Minecraft server (bedrock version) and access server console via WebSocket using a HTML page.

 ## Overview

-This dockerfile is building a container downloading the latest Minecraft bedrock server for Linux.
+This Dockerfile builds a Docker image by downloading the latest Minecraft bedrock server for Linux.

 Inspired by https://www.github.com/toasterlint/minecraft_bedrock